-The exceptional surgical care team at the Tidwell Procedure Center at CHOC Children’s Hospital sets us apart from other institutions.
+The exceptional surgical care team at the Tidwell Procedure Center at CHOC Hospital in Orange sets us apart from other institutions.
 Our nursing and specialty staff are dedicated to enhancing the lives of our patients and their families.
 Beyond providing exceptional care, team members strive to ensure children can still be kids while dealing with the very adult issues of surgery and recovery by providing the absolute finest family-centered care.

 Nurse Management Team

 The nurses in our management team are registered nurses with specialized training in pediatric surgical services and typically have at least 10 years experience working with pediatric surgery patients.
 Together, the director and nurse manager:

 - Provide leadership for the coordination of clinical and administrative functions for patients and associates in our surgery services units on a 24-hour basis.

 - Oversee overall care of the preoperative unit to ensure the delivery of quality care, patient safety and satisfaction, staff performance and education.

 - Are responsible for the fiscal and business decisions for specific clinical areas.

 Our nurses are among the finest in the country.
 Many of our nurses are master’s prepared and all have specialized training in pediatrics.
 A member of our nursing team is with the patient and family every step of the way.